1843 Constitution of Haiti

 The 1843 Constitution of Haiti was enacted on December 30, 1843, during the administration of Charles Rivière-Hérard.

 It was the sixth constitution of twenty-two that have been ratified since the Haitian Revolution ended in 1804.
 This constitution was in place for less than three years, and the constitution it had replaced, the Haitian constitution of 1816, was once again reinstated.
-Although many of the changes that the Constitution of 1843 attempted to implement did not prevail past the limited life of the document itself, this constitution many major constitutions of its time and laid the groundwork for future protections of civil liberties and checks and balances within Haiti.
+Although many of the changes that the Constitution of 1843 attempted to implement did not prevail past the limited life of the document itself, this constitution laid the groundwork for future protections of civil liberties and checks and balances within Haiti.

 Background

 On October 17, 1806, Emperor Jacques I of Haiti was assassinated.
 This led to a subsequent split and unofficial partition of the First Empire of Haiti into the Republic of Haiti in the south and the State of Haiti to the north.

 The first Republic of Haiti was established with the Constitution of 1806, with Alexandre Pétion serving as the president.
 In 1816, Pétion revised the Constitution of 1806 and greatly expanded his own power as President of the Republic of Haiti.
 Among the changes were Pétion declaring himself President for life, weakening the powers of the legislature, and eventually suspending the legislature altogether before his death in 1818.
 After his death, he named one of his generals, Jean-Pierre Boyer, as the next President of the Republic of Haiti.

 The State of Haiti was led by President Henri Christophe under the new Constitution of 1807.
 Like the Republic of Haiti's 1816 revision, the Constitution of 1807 named Christophe President for life and limited certain other freedoms.
 The legislature could only view and work on legislation that the President had introduced, and the public practice of any religion other than Catholicism was banned.
 This Constitution stood until Christophe constructed the 1811 Constitution of Haiti, declaring himself as the King of Haiti and establishing a hereditary monarchy.
 Christophe would reign until 1820 when he died of suicide.
 After his death, Boyer reunited the north and south under one government, and the monarchy Christophe established did not continue.